 (Supper soft and fine texture in wavy or spiraling coat) is an allergy and asthma friendly coat, if kept well groomed.
 Because this coat is finer and softer if it gets mats that aren’t brushed out regularly eventually some of the mats will ball up into little “tumble weeds” and come out of the coat.
-It is recommended to thoroughly brush/comb this coat about once a week and don’t let the coat length to get past about three inches in length with trimming two to three times a year.
+It is recommended to thoroughly brush/comb this coat about once a week and don’t let the coat length to get past about three inches in length with trimming 3 to 4 times a year.

 (Super dense curly-straight coat with a softer texture than the original wool or loose wool coats) This coat is reminiscent of a giant cotton ball when groomed out and is so dense that it almost keeps it self standing straight up.
 This coat is an allergy and asthma friendly coat with the highest rate of success of the three coat types (Hair/Fleece/Wool).
 It will need to be brushed/combed thoroughly once a week.
-This coat also requires trimming about four times a year.
+This coat also requires trimming about 3 to 4 times a year.